 About the work

-Rituals of Commemoration, a memory legacy is an ongoing work ignited when police killed Michael Brown in Ferguson, Missouri, on August 2014.
+What started as a gesture of anger and disbelief at the killing of Michael Brown in 2014 turned into six years of focused studious research, examination and inquiry that is self-regulated and on-going, visualizing the loss of human beings, Black men, women and youth killed by police from 1979 - 2020.
+Ongoing work undertaking the collection, organization, and visualization of injustice, accessible to the public.
 This work serves as a space holder, a memory legacy that will ensure that Black, men, women, and youth killed by police are not forgotten, giving the lives lost dignity and respect by creating a physical space of remembrance and a symbolic acknowledgement of a difficult present.

-Research is a crucial and time-consuming part of this work.
-As an artist researching is both creative and systematic.
+Research is a crucial and time-consuming part of this work, it is both creative and systematic.
 A studious inquiry and examination.
-It is an investigation aimed at discovering and interpreting of the facts, a revision of the accepted police versions of what happened in light of new information, by family, witnesses, neighbors, autopsy reports.
-It is work undertaken to increase our cumulative knowledge, it involves the collection, organization, and analysis of information that I hope increases our understanding of this issue.
-It is crucial information we need to know about the human beings that were killed, how they were killed, why they were killed?
+It is an investigation aimed at discovering and interpreting of the facts, a revision of the accepted police versions of what happened in light of information, by family, witnesses, and neighbors.
+It is work undertaken to increase our cumulative knowledge, it involves the collection, organization, and analysis of information that increases our understanding of this issue.

 I am interested in creating work that is relevant to the conversations nationwide addressing the systematic and historic racism that promotes inequality, poverty and a school to prison pipeline, the role and history of policing and U.S. foreign policy.
 It is an invitation for viewers to participate in a project that features reflection, social interaction, objects, and action.
 My fundamental unwavering belief in justice fuels this desire to use these markers as permanent tombstones meaningfully marking lives lost.
 I believe this is an act of disruption that will provoke conversation, hold memory, and interrogate our own unconscious biases.